-As you can see there is an abundance of foods to choose from, and also so many variations and recipes you could make with these foods.
-The internet is awash these days with vegan recipes/breakfasts/dinners/snacks/deserts, so you need never struggle for something new to try.
+As you can see there is an abundance of foods to choose from, and many variations and recipes you could make with these foods.
+The internet is awash these days with vegan recipes/breakfasts/dinners/snacks/ and deserts, so you need never struggle for something new to try.

 Supermarkets are really getting on board in a big way!

-Thankfully, now the plant based trend is really taking off and here to stay, most supermarkets, shops, and restaurants (even fast food chains) are stocking everything plant based eaters could wish for.
+Thankfully, now the plant based trend is really taking off and is here to stay it means that most supermarkets, shops, and restaurants (even fast food chains) are stocking everything us plant based eaters could wish for.
 We’ve never had it so easy, and the choices will just keep getting better as more and more people adopt this super healthy, planet friendly lifestyle.

 THE IMPORTANCE OF CORRECT FOOD COMBINING: